paliasgh/Exploring-the-Impact-of-Robot-Errors-and-Appearance-on-Teachers-Trust-and-Evaluations/Study-interface-instructions/Readme.md

 This folder runs ***Step 4 - Instructions*** used in Experiment 2.
-Download the entire folder and open the .html page.
+Download the entire folder and open ```Instructions.html```.
+You can check the source of that HTML file for the details on implementation.